Evelyn H. Daniel

 About Me

-On the Personal Side.
+I am a keen supporter of public libraries and served for many years on the Board of Trustees for the Chapel Hill Public Library.
+Currently, as a member of the Friends of the Chapel Hill Public Library, I coodinate a monthly program called Meet the Author featuring recent local North Carolina authors.
+I participate in a number of book discussion groups, one of ways I see of building civic community.
 I have four children, two of whom live close by which is nice.
-I also have seven grandchildren; four live nearby and three live in Maine (my birthplace and home of my heart).
-I am interested in animal (and plant) behavior and am persuaded that animals enjoy (or suffer) the same emotions that humans do.
-I always have a number of pets -- currently two dogs/ and one cat.
+I also have seven grandchildren and three great-grandchildren.
+Four of my grandchildren live nearby and three live in Maine (my birthplace and home of my heart where I spend the summer).
+I am interested in animal including human behavior and am persuaded that animals enjoy (or suffer) the same emotions that humans do.
+I also have a long term interest in ecology and plant behavior and have worked with the NC Botanical Garden on a number of project.
+I always have a number of animal companions -- currently one kind and gentle dog, Margarita, who comes with me to SILS most days (see pictures above and below), and one small black cat -- Cali.
 Another personal interest is linguistics.
-I have studied a little French, Latin, Greek.
-Russian, German and am currently working on Italian.
-I read a lot -- a wide variety of contemporary and natural history literature with other topics as people recommend them to me.
-I also enjoy a Friday night movie group; we tend to see lots of foreign films, documentaries, and the like.
+I have studied a little French, Latin, Greek, Russian, German, Italian and Arabic but unfortunately have only a reading knowledge of these languages.
+I read a lot -- a wide variety of contemporary and natural history literature with other topics as people recommend them to me or as selected by the various book clubs I belong to.
+I also enjoy a Friday night movie group; we tend to see lots of foreign and independent films, documentaries, and the like.
+And I'm an opera enthusiast.
+I host a monthly opera presentation at the Senior Center.

 Some of the recent course syllabi for courses that I teach may be found at the following spots: